 And because your pinned article now has that caption, your article will pop up in the search results for these new eyes to land on.

 A tiny warning

-Don’t get too carried away with your alt text crafting, though.
-Beyond being used as the Pinterest caption, it is also used as the description of the image added to your site for anyone using a screen reader.
+Don’t get too carried away with your alt text crafting.
+The alt text isn’t only used as the Pinterest caption.
+It is also used as the description of the image added to your site for anyone using a screen reader.

-So if a visually impaired user visits your site, they’ll use software that reads the alt text to describe the image.
-You want the alt text you use to be helpful for them as well as someone scouring Pinterest for help with their business.
+If a visually impaired user visits your site, they’ll use software that reads the alt text to describe the image.
+You want the alt text to be helpful for them — as well as someone scouring Pinterest for business advice.